 Rural and remote regions experience a severe shortage of healthcare facilities, necessitating long travel times and delaying care.
 This urban-centric healthcare model amplifies inequities [4][10][15].

-Quality of service remains a huge gap.
-Data suggest that an estimated 27,541 deaths could have been prevented in Nepal by population-level interventions, while another 46 400 deaths could have been averted through better health care services in 2019 [23].
-Around 57.0% of all the deaths preventable through health care could be averted by improving the quality of service and the remaining 43.0% by increasing service utilization [23].
-In 2019, approximately 1 114 000 years of life were lost due to poor quality of service in Nepal [23].
+Quality of service remains a considerable gap.
+Data suggest that an estimated 27,541 deaths could have been prevented in Nepal by population-level interventions, while another 46,400 deaths could have been averted through better healthcare services in 2019 [23].
+Around 57.0% of all the deaths preventable through health care could be prevented by improving the quality of service, and the remaining 43.0% by increasing service utilization [23].
+In 2019, approximately 1 114,000 years of life were lost due to poor quality of service in Nepal [23].
 Together with the expansion of service, these findings point out the need to improve the quality of service.

-2. Dual Burden of Diseases: While CDs persist, NCDs now dominate morbidity and mortality.
+2. Dual Burden of Diseases: While CDs persist, NCDs dominate morbidity and mortality.
 However, the healthcare system remains ill-equipped to address this dual burden due to inadequate infrastructure and policies [3][12].

 3. Maternal and Child Health Gaps: High neonatal mortality rates and unmet contraceptive needs persist, particularly in rural areas, due to limited access to antenatal and postnatal care services [13][15].